-- 1. On a remote management computer, obtain the everRun software.
-See "Obtaining everRun Software" on page 37 - 2.
+- On a remote management computer, obtain the everRun software.
+See "Obtaining everRun Software" on page 36 - 2.
 On your everRun system: - a.
-Provide keyboard and console access to your physical machines (PMs), if you have not already done so (see "Site and System Preparation" on page 35). - b.
+Provide keyboard and console access to your physical machines (PMs), if you have not already done so (see "Site and System Preparation" on page 34). - b.
 Connect Ethernet cables for the networks you are configuring.
 See "Connecting Ethernet Cables" on page 42. - 3.
 Perform the installation on the first PM.
-See "Installing Software on the First PM" on page 46. - 4.
+See . - 4.
 After you have finished installing the software on the first PM, perform the installation on the second PM.
-See "Installing Software on the Second PM" on page 51.
+See .

 The installation is now complete.
-To perform the required post-installation configuration steps, see "Post-Installation Tasks" on page 54.
+To perform the required post-installation configuration steps, see "Post-Installation Tasks" on page 53.